-It would be great if we could print fake money when we needed it, but it’s a crime — you’ll go to jail if you get caught.
-That’s because “counterfeit” money messes up the total amount of money relative to the amount of stuff out there to buy.
-Plus it just isn’t fair.
-Somehow, that doesn’t stop people from trying to make fake money.
-In the craziest story we’ve heard yet, a guy tried to use paper napkins as fake money.
-Cass Alder bought cute party napkins with $100 Canadian bills printed on them.
-He cut out each money shape, glued them onto pieces of paper, and even baked them.
-But when he tried to shop with them, the store clerk could tell the bills were fake.
-Alder was caught and spent 60 days in jail.
-It might have been the worst arts and crafts project ever!
+If you try to print fake money, you’ll go to jail if you get caught.
+That’s because “counterfeit” money messes up the total amount of money out there, plus it just isn’t fair.
+But one guy, Cass Alder, tried to use cute party napkins with $100 Canadian bills printed on them.
+He cut out the money shapes, glued them onto paper, and even baked them.
+But the store clerk could tell the bills were fake, and Alder spent 60 days in jail.
+It was the worst arts and crafts project ever!

 Wee ones: What shape is that $100 bill?